(Includes extracts courtesy of A.N.T.A. publications - Ranger Hope © 2017)

 Natural fibre - acts as a good sponge, but if re-lubrication is not adequate, rot and rust may form.

 Synthetic - rot proof, chemically resistant and more flexible than wire cores.

-Used chiefly for standing ropes (Guys or Rigging).
+Used chiefly for standing ropes (guys or rigging).
 They offer high tensile strength, and have a greater resistance to corrosion failure due to larger wires in the core.

-This refers to the way the wires in the strands, and the strands in the rope are formed into the completed rope.
+Lay refers to the way the wires in the strands, and the strands in the rope are formed into the completed rope.

 Steel wire ropes are conventionally produced with Right Hand lay unless special circumstances require Left Hand.